Electronic Signature of Melting Onset in Polycrystalline Copper at Extreme Conditions: Experiment

 where $\tilde{n}_1 (\omega) = 1$ and $\tilde{n}_2 (\omega)=2.7$ are the refractive indices of the media surrounding the film, air and Si$_\textrm{3}$N$_4$, respectively. $Z_0=377~\Omega$ is the impedance of free space, and $d$ is the thickness of the film.
 Figure \ref{fig:experiment}(d) shows the conductivity spectra resulting from the transmission in Fig.~\ref{fig:experiment}(c).

-Because the extracted conductivity varies only weakly across the spectrum, we use its average value from 0.8 to 1.2~THz as an estimate of the DC limit.
-The resulting temporal evolution of the conductivity is shown in Fig.~\ref{fig:experiment}(e) for representative absorbed energy densities.
-These time traces form the basis for the transport analysis below.
+As the extracted conductivity varies only weakly across the spectrum, we use its average value from 0.8 to 1.2~THz, where our THz spectral amplitude is largest, as an estimate of the DC limit.
+The resulting temporal evolution of the conductivity is shown in Fig.~\ref{fig:experiment}(e) for energy densities representative for our study.
+These time traces form the basis for our analysis.